Take this quick quiz and find out what type of learner you are!

-An auditory learner thrives on sound and spoken instruction.
-Therefore, this type of learner should study with the aid of sound and speech.
-One way auditory learners can study is by way of flashcards; reviewing and reading each card out loud will help commit the information to memory.
-If permitted, try recording your lectures or test review sessions.
-Auditory learners often benefit greatly from study groups—talking and hearing others talk about test material is a great way to process information.
+If you’re an auditory learner, you thrive on sound and spoken instruction.
+Your best bet is studying with the aid of sound and speech.
+One way you can do this is with flashcards— reviewing and reading each card out loud will help commit the information to memory.
+If you can, try recording your lectures or test review sessions.
+Auditory learners often benefit greatly from study groups—talking and hearing others talk about test material is a great way to process information

-TIP: Try listening to classical music while studying—it is scientifically proven to help you focus and more easily recall information!
+TIP: Try listening to classical music while studying— it’s scientifically proven to help you focus and recall information more easily!

-Visual learners learn best by seeing.
-This type of learner should study with visual aids and diagrams.
-If you’re a visual learner, take good notes!
-Writing things down will help you recall the information when it’s testing time.
-Make good use of diagrams and charts in your notes, and be sure to highlight key points in bright colors.
-Visual learners can benefit from color coding notes- highlighting certain information in certain colors can aid in recalling test material.
-When reading or listening to a lecture, try to visualize things you hear.
+Visual learners learn best by seeing— you should study with visual aids and diagrams.
+Make sure to take good notes, because writing things down will help you recall the information when it’s testing time.
+Use diagrams and charts in your notes, and be sure to highlight key points in bright colors.
+Visual learners can benefit from color coding notes— highlighting certain information in certain colors can aid in recalling test material.
+When reading or listening to a lecture, try to visualize the things you hear.

 TIP: Visual learners study best when they are alone in a clean, organized space.
 Time to clean your room!

-If you prefer to learn with a hands-on approach, you are probably a tactile learner.
-This type of learner learns best by doing.
-Try walking around while reading notes or reciting information.
-Holding something in your hand, such as an eraser or small stone, can help you focus and recall information more effectively.
-Small movements such as shaking your foot or tapping your pencil (quietly) can also increase your focus.
+Tactile learners prefer to learn with a hands-on approach.
+If you’re a tactile learner, you probably learn best by doing.
+Try walking around your room while reading notes or reciting information.
+Holding something in your hand while studying, such as an eraser or a small trinket, can help you focus and recall information more effectively.
 Most tactile learners can also be categorized as either visual or auditory learners.

 TIP: Chew gum while studying.
 Then, when it’s testing time, chew the same flavor of gum- you may be able to remember the information more clearly!